ysyk2021/the-power-of-agile-knowledge-sharing-encouraging-learning-and-development-across-teams-and/src/chapter-3-1.md

-Chapter: Fostering a Culture of Collaboration and Continuous Learning
+Fostering a Culture of Collaboration and Continuous Learning
 =====================================================================

 Introduction